 The dataphase state machine is responsible for controlling the PCI output signals and coordinating the data transfers with the back-end logic.
-The PCI outputs are TRDYn, DEVSELn, and STOPn.
+When operating as a target, the PCI outputs are TRDYn, DEVSELn, and STOPn.
+When operating as a master, IRDYn is the primary PCI output.
 Data transfers to the back-end are coordinated using the signals RD_BE_RDY, RD_BE_NOW, WR_BE_RDY, and WR_BE_NOW.
 The two "BE_RDY" inputs indicate that the back-end is ready to transmit or receive data.
 The "BE_NOW" signals indicate that a data transfer will occur on the next rising edge of the clock.
 The dataphase state machine also drives the DP_DONE output active at the end of the PCI transfer.